arabold/serverless-sentry-plugin/README.md

 ### Example: Configuring Sentry based on stage

-In some cases it might be desired to use a different Sentry configuration depending on the currently deployed stage.
+In some cases, it might be desired to use a different Sentry configuration depending on the currently deployed stage.
 To make this work we can use a built-in [Serverless variable resolutions trick](https://forum.serverless.com/t/conditional-serverless-yml-based-on-stage/1763):

 ```yaml
 # serverless.yml